Gaia3D/F4DConverter/README.md

  1. Only geometries of most detailed LOD are converted to F4D.
  2. Geometries without any id in original files are assigned randomly-created id by libcitygml and the converter accepts them as they are.
  3. A geometry can have multiple texture themes but the converter accepts only 1-st theme by the '1 mesh on 1 texture material' rule in F4D spec.
+- When we built libcitygml with CMake, we dropped GDAL dependency and selected static library mode(.lib) instead of dynamic library mode(.dll).

 ## supported input formats ##
 - .ifc